carroll school of management

 Pre-Law students need clear reasoning power, a facility for accurate expression, a mature balance of judgment, and the ability to appreciate the moral, social, and economic problems related to the administration of justice in modern society.
 The Carroll School of Management offers an ideal opportunity to develop these qualities both through the Liberal Arts Core and specialized management courses, notably those case style courses which place a premium on analytical powers and a capacity in both oral and written expression.

-Carroll School students interested in law should contact Dom DeLeo, Director of Alumni, Career Services, in the Career Center, and the University's prelaw advisor.
+Carroll School students interested in law should contact Amy Brunswick, Assistant Director for Career Engagement, in the Career Center, and the University's prelaw advisor.

 In addition to PRTO1000 Portico, many regular Carroll School of Management courses integrate ethical issues in business and management.
 Elective courses in accounting, marketing, law, and operations are focused on ethical issues specific to those disciplines.